Azerbaijan gains territory in Armenian-occupied Nagorno-Karabakh

 Meanwhile, Azerbaijan’s military launched the second wave of operations on the front lines of Armenian-occupied Nagorno-Karabakh, reports said.

-At least 16 military and several civilians were killed on Sunday in the heaviest clashes between Armenia and Azerbaijan since 2016, reigniting concern about stability in the South Caucasus, a corridor for pipelines carrying oil and gas to world markets.
+18 Azerbaijani people killed in 2 days, including children; Azerbaijani sources say Armenian casualties are in the hundreds, reigniting concern about stability in the South Caucasus, a corridor for pipelines carrying oil and gas to world markets.

+An Armenian Defense ministry spokesperson early Monday confirmed that 15 more fighters had died in the "intensive fighting" that continued overnight, bringing their total military count to 32.

 Azerbaijan said it has captured a strategic mountain in Karabakh that helps control transport communications between Yerevan and the enclave.